 After Tharp's Log, the trail climbs over a low ridge and finally enters real sequoia forest.
 The trail offers a brief glimpse of a large burned area, then descends into an attractive fern-filled glade.
 The stately old growth, which is very open, pine-scented and remarkably quiet, is typical of the Giant Forest.

 A prominent spur to the right leads to the Chimney Tree, a rather severely damaged hollow tree with little hole in the bottom where you can walk in.
 Back on the main trail, turn right at the next intersection, following the sign toward the Sherman Tree, then turn left onto the Huckleberry Meadow Trail.
-At the Squatters Cabin, a stout, well-built little log cabin next to a cluster of big sequoias, turn right.
+The redwoods become more common but smaller in this area.
+At the Squatters Cabin, a stout, well-built little log cabin next to an attractive cluster of big sequoias, turn right.

 The trail climbs a small hill studded with half a dozen immense sequoias.
 At the top of the hill the trail emerges into an open area before beginning its descent down the other side of the hill.
-Interestingly, although the west side of the hill is much more lush, the sequoias are initially smaller.
+Interestingly, although the west side of the hill is much more lush, the sequoias are, at least at first, smaller.
 The lush look mainly comes from the hazel shrubs that grow here.
-The scenery gets increasingly lush, now with ferns carpeting the ground, as the trail descends into a densely-wooded and exceptionally attractive glen, one of the best parts of the Giant Forest.
+The scenery gets increasingly lush, with ferns carpeting the ground and leafy mountain dogwood above, as the trail descends into a densely-wooded and exceptionally attractive glen, one of the best parts of the Giant Forest.
+The area is especially attractive in the spring, when the dogwood trees bloom.

 Follow the Hazelwood Trail toward the Giant Forest Museum.
 This area has some really impressive sequoias.
 The trail becomes paved and passes a spur to the Big Trees Trail and Round Meadow, a worthwhile detour if you have the time and energy.
 The paved trail climbs gently as it returns to the Giant Forest Museum.